idekerlab/TCRP/README.md

 This GitHub repository provides an implementation of TCRP as an easy-to-use Python program.

 **A refactored version of this code is being worked on [here](https://github.com/shfong/tcrp-reproduce)**.
-This refactory will make the package installable and provide detailed examples.
+This refactorization makes the package installable and provides detailed examples.

 # Frequently Asked Questions